 Google Analytics helps you get a lot of details and data about your visitors and the traffic you’re getting.
 The insight it provides would turn out to be a great help when optimizing your website to get more traffic as well as serving your visitors better.

-We already have an in-depth guide on Google Analytics so we won’t go into much more details here.
+We already have an in-depth guide on Google Analytics so we won’t go into much more detail here.

 Optimizing Your Content for SEO